Student Disciplinary Procedure

 - The Director will appoint a senior member of staff to investigate the allegation.

-- There are then three stages to the School’s disciplinary procedure:
+- There are three stages to the School’s disciplinary procedure:

 - Stage 3 – Appeal Panel chaired by a senior member of staff nominated by the Director, a member nominated by Academic Board, and a representative of the Student Union.